PacktPublishing/Node.js-Design-Patterns-Fourth-Edition/13-messaging-and-integration-patterns/07-task-distribution-amqp/README.md

-# 04-pubsub-amqp
+# 07-task-distribution-amqp

-This sample demonstrates how to integrate a chat application and a microservice using AMQP
+This sample demonstrates how to distribute tasks to a set of remote workers using RabbitMQ and AMQP.

 ## Dependencies